WyattTechnology/WAkka/readme.md

     return! handle newState
 }

-let act = Spawn.spawn parent Context.Props.Anonymous (Spawn.eventSourced <| handle "")
+let act = EventSourced.spawnNoSnapshots parent EventSourced.Props.Anonymous (handle "")
 ```

 This actor runs the `handleMsg` action in a simple context.
-It looks for a `string` message, when one is received, the simple action finishes with that string message as its result.
+It looks for a `string` message.
+When one is received, the simple action finishes with that string message as its result.
 The `persist` action that `handleMsg` was running in then persists this message and returns it. `handle` then recurses with the new state.
 If the actor were to crash then all the calls to `persistSimple` would skip calling `handleMsg` and return the persisted results instead.
 Once the persisted results are exhausted, `persistSimple` will begin calling `handleMsg` again.

 Note that in order to have event sourced actor state survive a process restart, you will have to configure a persistence back-end when starting the actor system.
 That is beyond the scope of this document.

-Also note: WAkka does not currently support checkpointing in the Akka persistence system.
+##### Persistence Ids

+By default, the actor path will be used as the persistence id presented to the Akka persistence system.
+If this is not desired, then the `persistenceId` member of `EventSourced.Props` should be set (`EventSourced.Props.PersistenceId` provides a shortcut to set this and the actor name).

+##### Snapshots

+If an actor is started with `EventSourced.spawnSnapshots` then it will support persistence snapshots.
+The difference from `EventSourced.spawnNoSnapshots` is that in addition to passing in an initial action for the actor to execute, a function to handle a snapshot is also passed in.
+If no snapshot is available, then the initial action is executed.
+If a snapshot is available, then it is passed to the snapshot handler function which returns the action to execute instead of the initial action.

+Snapshots are managed using the following actions (which can only be used if the actor is started using `spawnSnapshots`):
+* `getLastSequenceNumber`: Gets the sequence number of the last event that was persisted.
+* `saveSnapshot`: Saves the given snapshot.
+Note that snapshots are typed, and all saved snapshots for a given actor must be the same type. `obj` is a valid snapshot type if you need that amount of flexibility in your snapshots.
+If you need to track that a snapshot succeeded then watch for `Akka.Persistence.SaveSnapshotSuccess` and/or `Akka.Persistence.SaveSnapshotFailure` messages.
+* `deleteEvents`: Delete persisted events up to the given sequence number.
+This should only be done after saving a snapshot (preferably after receiving a `Akka.Persistence.SaveSnapshotSuccess` since snapshots are saved asynchronously).
+If you need to track success then watch for `Akka.Persistence.DeleteMessagesSuccess` and/or `Akka.Persistence.DeleteMessagesFailure` messages.
+* `deleteSnapshot`: Delete the snapshot with the given sequence number.
+If you need to track success then watch for `Akka.Persistence.DeleteSnapshotSuccess` and/or `Akka.Persistence.DeleteSnapshotFailure` messages.
+* `deleteSnapshots`: Delete snapshots that match the given `Akka.Persistence.SnapshotSelectionCriteria`.
+If you need to track success then watch for `Akka.Persistence.DeleteSnapshotsSuccess` and/or `Akka.Persistence.DeleteSnapshotsFailure` messages.

+Note that if you have an actor that is started using `Spawn.eventSourced`, then it is the equivalent of being started with `spawnNoSnapshots` and it will not be able to use snapshots.
+To upgrade it to an actor that can use snapshots, you will have to change your code to use `spawnSnapshots` when starting the actor.